captain-majid/CoachAI/README.md

 - The # of idle production buildings (for Zerg, only the number of Larvae displayed), also the buildings IdleTime for Protoss.
 - The # of idle of idle fighting units (only non-worker units that canAttackMove: HT, Siege-Mode Tank, Lurker cannot, Medics can !).
 - The # of all killed enemies during the game.
-- The # of all current enemies, their supplies, Minerals/Gas, upgrades, in-progress things and you can even see the enemies while they move in the dark/fog. (this works in multiplayer, beware !)
+- The # of all current enemies, their supplies, Minerals/Gas, upgrades, in-progress things and you can even see the enemies while they move in the dark/fog.
 - MacroLog: Logs all build/train/upgrade actions and its time during the game (Tech/Upgrade logged only when its finished, unlike the reply Bo recorder).
 - **_Hotkeys tracker/counter_**: Tracks how much you press a specific hotkey.
 - The total time of WorkersCut and the number of lost workers due to that.